 Fitch on Friday cut Italy’s debt to BBB-plus from A-minus and gave the rating a negative outlook, raising the risk its next ratings change will be a further downgrade.

-Anxiety over further deterioration in Italy, the euro zone’s third-biggest economy, pushed 10-year Italian government bond yields up 7 basis points to 4.66 percent.
+Anxiety over further deterioration in the euro zone’s third-biggest economy pushed 10-year Italian government bond yields up 7 basis points to 4.66 percent.

 “I think the Italian downgrade is acting as a bit of a wake-up call,” said Alastair Winter, chief economist at investment bank Daniel Stewart & Co in London.

-The benchmark 10-year U.S. Treasury note traded in a narrow range and was last down 2/32 in price with a 2.056 percent yield.
-The 10-year yield touched an 11-month intraday high of 2.087 percent on Friday.
+The benchmark 10-year U.S. Treasury note traded in a narrow range and was last down 3/32 in price with a 2.0504 percent yield.

 In addition to Italy’s downgrade, the slower-than-expected growth in Chinese factory output briefly crimped investor sentiment on oil, copper and other raw materials.